heristop/heristop.github.io/_posts/2014-02-04-extjs-with-symfony-part1.md

 });
 {% endhighlight %}

-**Note:** To take advantage of the filter feature, we could have included it like that:
+**Protip:** To take advantage of the filter feature, we could have included it like that:

 {% highlight js %}
 // Resources/public/js/app/app.js